 RECOMMENDATIONS:

-For these recommendations, it was agreed to define clear “on-target” SDHA associated tumours to make further recommendations regarding reporting, clinical management and predictive testing[4, 13–15].
-Tumours not specifically listed in this table are considered to be “off-target” tumours (Table 1).
-Whilst it is recognised that SDHA PGVs may potentially contribute to a wider phenotypic tumour spectrum, evidence for further clear associations beyond these tumours is limited [13].
+For these recommendations, it was agreed to define clear “on-target” SDHA associated tumours based on published literature and expert group opinion to make practical recommendations regarding reporting, clinical management and predictive testing (the terms “on-target” and SDHA associated tumours are synonymous, but the term SDHA associated has been used through this document) [4, 13–15].
+Tumours not specifically listed in this table are currently considered to be “off-target” tumours (Table 1).
+Whilst it is recognised that SDHA PGVs may potentially contribute to a wider phenotypic tumour spectrum, current evidence for further clear associations beyond the tumours defined in table 1 is limited [13].

 Table 1.
 Succinate deficient tumours associated with SDHA PGV (SDHA-associated/ “on-target” tumours)